 The Directors of the Company are as shown below.
-Board meetings were held on 6 occasions during the year under review.
-Attendance by the Directors at Board meetings expressed as a number of meetings attended out of a number eligible to attend are shown below.
+Board meetings were held on 9 occasions during the year under review.
+Attendance by the Directors at Board meetings expressed as a number of meetings attended out of a number eligible to attend are shown on the following page.